Wdits/CrealityLight/README.md

 The extension should now appear in your list, you can pin it to the toolbar if you want quick access.

-Open the extension menu and configure it with your own printer address and preferred position.
+Open the extension menu and configure it with your own printer address and preferred position, then press "Save".

 Go to your printer’s camera page (http://<PRINTER_IP>:8000) and you’ll see a new LED switch (and Dark Mode toggle).